vglushko/vglushko.github.io/_posts/2019-05-28-remove-objects-in-t-sql.md

 layout: post
 title: "Remove Tables, Constraints, Functions from a Database Schema"
 date: 2019-05-28 12:49:46 +0300
+modified_date: 2022-12-23 09:30:00 +0300
 category: snippets
 tags:
+  - sql
   - mssql
-  - rdbms
+  - development
 ---

-SQL snippets on how to empty a Microsoft SQL Server database by removing all tables, constraints and functions.
+SQL snippets for clearing a Microsoft SQL Server database by removing all tables, constraints and functions.
 <!--more-->

 # Remove all constraints: